PierrickPochelu/Benchmark_Anomaly_Detection_On_Timeseries/README.md

 DATAAUG  stats: {'tn': 2886, 'fp': 10, 'fn': 314, 'tp': 91, 'f1': 0.3597}
 ```

-AE is more accurate but at the cost of significant training time.
+** Conclusion: AE is more accurate but at the cost of significant training time.
 DATAAUG produces hardly small improvement and require a lot of tuning: (choice of noise kinds, probability of the noise, amplitude of the noises...).
-Indeed, no feature extractor (identity) is a robust, simple and fast strategy.
+Indeed, no feature extractor (identity) is a robust, simple and fast strategy.**

 More investigations should sweep other technics available.
 Pyts framework propose easily testable recent features extractors.